jerng-org/ruthenium/DOCUMENTATION.md

             (E).
 Clicking E would remove its ancestor C from the DOM.
 ```

-# How this project was Named
+# How this project was named

+Development just so-happened to begin on AWS Lambda.

 The letter after Lambda is Mu, which is nice and short, but it is also already
 taken in the universe of software development framework names.
 Nu is a little